PatrickMcGrath29/thegoodland/content/posts/2025-09-08-ye-are-the-branches—an-excerpt-from-absolute-surrender.md

 Oh, Christians, you know this world is perishing for the want of workers.
 And it lacks not only more workers—the workers are saying, some more earnestly than others: “We need not only more workers, but we need our workers to have a new power, a different life; that we workers should be able to bring more blessing.”
 Children of God, I appeal to you.
 You know what trouble you take, say, in a case of sickness.
 You have a beloved friend apparently in danger of death, and nothing can refresh that friend so much as a few grapes, and they are out of season; but what trouble you will take to get the grapes that are to be the nourishment of this dying friend!
 And, oh, there are around you people who never go to church, and so many who go to church, but do not know Christ.
 And yet the heavenly grapes, the grapes of the heavenly Vine, are not to be had at any price, except as the child of God bears them out of his inner life in fellowship with Christ.
 Except the children of God are filled with the sap of the heavenly Vine, except they are filled with the Holy Spirit and the love of Jesus, they cannot bear much of the real heavenly grape.
 We all confess there is a great deal of work, a great deal of preaching and teaching and visiting, a great deal of machinery, a great deal of earnest effort of every kind; but there is not much manifestation of the power of God in it.

 ::pullquote
-The grapes of the heavenly Vine, are not to be had at any price, except as the child of God bears them out of his inner life in fellowship with Christ
+The grapes of the heavenly Vine, are not to be had at any price, except as the child of God bears them out of his inner life in fellowship with Christ.
 ::

 What is lacking?
 There is lacking the close connection between the worker and the heavenly Vine.
 Christ, the heavenly Vine, has blessings that He could pour on tens of thousands who are perishing.
 Christ, the heavenly Vine, has power to provide the heavenly grapes.
 But “Ye are the branches,” and you cannot bear heavenly fruit unless you are in close connection with Jesus Christ.